Promotions Recognise Our Top Talent In 2019

 Jeff Stringer has been impressed with the professional development opportunities on offer since he joined Cooney Lees Morgan three years ago.
 After qualifying as a lawyer in 2004, Jeff spent over a decade working as a public servant and banker before joining our firm’s Private Client and Trust team.

-“I knew if I came here, I could progress and have a long career.
+“I knew if I came here, I could progress and have a long career as a Tauranga lawyer.
 There’s plenty for me to do, and challenges to embrace.
 It was a good move.”

 Jeff is now an Associate and says with career progression comes more responsibility and autonomy.